 The Economist states, "India needs better cyber-hygiene in its nuclear industry.
 So does the world."
 It's a statement that rings true across cybersecurity and industry professionals for one key reason: the cyber defense pointed to by plant personnel in denying and confirming the cyber attack is air gapping—a "security strategy (that) can leave a nuclear plant quite vulnerable."

-MSi CEO, David Drescher, and CTO, Dan Park, are currently touring India, meeting executives at major industrial companies and working with MSi partners in India.
+Mission Secure CEO, David Drescher, and CTO, Dan Park, are currently touring India, meeting executives at major industrial companies and working with Mission Secure partners in India.
 "We are learning a lot about the current OT landscape in India with a heightened sense of interest in OT cybersecurity," said David Drescher.
 "Most large industrial companies in India are in a similar stage to many of the companies we work with in the U.S. and Europe: They want to do an OT assessment to understand the risk, identify how to cost-effectively mitigate these risks, gain OT network visibility and apply protections without impacting production."
 With the rapid implementation of digital, industrial automation 4.0 and similar initiatives, the need for enhanced OT cybersecurity has accelerated.

 Industrial control system veteran, Mark Baggett, discusses the air gap defense strategy further, noting "Stuxnet impacted a nuclear facility that was supposed to be air-gapped.
 Clearly, that facility was still attacked.
 Everyone thinks they are air-gapped until they're not.
 Mike Tyson infamously said, 'Everyone has a plan, until they get punched in the mouth.'"
 And that's it.
 Herein lies the problem.